Senior Staff Accountant

 - Protect marine habitat, both in preserving biodiversity and ecosystem health, as well as from the harmful effects of marine pollution.

-Oceana is headquartered in Washington, DC and has offices in New York City, NY; Juneau, AK, Portland, OR, Monterey, CA, City of Belmopan, Belize; Brussels, Belgium; Brasilia, Brazil; Santiago, Chile; Copenhagen, Denmark; Lima, Peru; Manila, Philippines; Madrid, Spain; The legal entities in Belize, Brazil, Spain, and the United Kingdom follow the host country’s regulations and, as a result, are incorporated as independent entities.
-Oceana boasts a worldwide staff in excess of 200 full time professionals and an annual operating budget of approximately $43 million dollars.
+Oceana is headquartered in Washington, DC and has offices in New York City, NY; Juneau, AK, Portland, OR, Monterey, CA, City of Belmopan, Belize; Brussels, Belgium; Brasilia, Brazil; Santiago, Chile; Copenhagen, Denmark; Lima, Peru; Manila, Philippines; Madrid, Spain and Mexico City, Mexico; The legal entities in Belize, Brazil, Spain, and the United Kingdom follow the host country’s regulations and, as a result, are incorporated as independent entities.
+Oceana boasts a worldwide staff of 230 full time professionals and an annual operating budget of approximately $47 million dollars.

-Oceana is a fairly young, growing, dynamic, international organization.
+Oceana is a growing, dynamic, international organization.
 We seek an experienced Senior Staff Accountant who, as part of the Finance and Accounting Department, will contribute to the delivery of timely, relevant and accurate financial information.
 Ability to work independently without close supervision, manage complexity, identify and solve problems with a fair degree of resiliency is required.
-S/he will lead the maintenance of accounting records in accordance with generally accepted accounting principles.
-S/he will supervise Oceana’s payroll-related operations for the United States.
-The Senior Accountant will also supervise the disbursement process and perform treasury functions.
-This position reports to the Accounting Manager and is based in Washington, DC.
+Extra effort will be assigned to Oceana’s international activities.
+S/he will lead the maintenance of accounting records in accordance with generally accepted accounting principles and International Financial Reporting Standards (IFRSs).
+S/he will review Oceana’s international payroll-related operations.
+The Senior Accountant will also review the international disbursement process and revenue recognition functions.
+This position reports to the Controller and is based in Washington, DC.

-The Senior Staff Accountant position is responsible for the effective performance of various accounting functions, including bank reconciliations, journal entries, analysis of general ledger accounts, enforcement of internal policies and conducting organizational staff trainings.
-The Senior Staff Accountant verifies the reliable and timely preparation of internal and external reports related to their areas of responsibility.
-S/He will also be expected to be a resource to staff accountants and clerical staff.
+The Senior Staff Accountant position is responsible for the effective performance of various accounting functions, including reconciliations, journal entries, analysis of general ledger accounts, enforcement of internal policies and conducting organizational staff trainings.
+The Senior Staff Accountant verifies the reliable and timely preparation of internal and external reports related to his/her areas of responsibility.
+S/He will also be expected to be a resource to staff accountants and clerical staff, with an international focus.

 Principal Duties, Responsibilities and Essential Functions: